 “Service Before Self”, is one of the core values of the US Air Force.
-I see this posted in just about every military installation that I’m on, regardless of the branch.
-We all serve someone at some point in our day and usually throughout our lives.
+I would see this posted in just about every military installation that I worked on regardless of the branch.
+We haven’t been seeing much of this these days, but the world has changed the past two years.
+All of us serve someone at some point in our day and usually throughout our lives.
 As parents, we serve our kids, as spouses we serve our mate and as employees we serve customers – either internal or external to the company.
 Even leaders have people that they serve.
-A leader should be someone who is serving those that follow them; the concept of servant leadership.
+A leader should be someone who is serving those that follow them; the concept known as servant leadership.
 By making their followers stronger, servant leaders build up their staff and work to make them successful.
 There are people in leadership positions who wrongfully believe that since they are in this place of “power” that people should be serving them.
 A true leader is more concerned about how they can support and help those that follow them.

 “For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Ephesians 2:10

-The Son of God and God Himself was serving us so that we would have eternal life.
+The Son of God and God Himself was serving us so that we would see his example of a “good life”.
 God has prepared the good works for us.
 He has set the course, put people in our lives and us in the lives of others so that we could execute the plan He has for us.
 God has prepared these good works for us in advance; they aren’t chance but these opportunities are given to us to do God’s work.
 We are not put here to do our works or to be boastful.
 My apologies to the Air Force but “Service Before Self” really came from God.
 It was demonstrated to us by Jesus and now we must humble ourselves to serve others, just as God planned.